Receiving or sending payments in foreign currencies can be a costly exercise. Airwallex is an…

 Flipping Your Business from Australia to the US

 Relocating your business to the United States?
-A number of Australian businesses under a US Flip up every year.
+A number of Australian businesses undertake a US Flip up every year.
 Here’s a basic overview of the logistical steps you’ll need to consider taking.

 If you’re seeking extra traction with investors and employees in the United States you may be investigating the manuevoure of flipping up your Australian entity.
 The procedure can often be difficult, expensive and involve more red-tape than Christmas.